-The Apprentice School and its leadership are structured within Newport News Shipbuilding, a division of Huntington Ingalls Industries (HII).
+The Apprentice School and its leadership are structured within Newport News Shipbuilding, a division of HII (HII).
 As such, The Apprentice School sets high ethical standards and upholds the HII values.
 Integrity is one of the core company values.

 The Apprentice School ensures the quality of distance education in several ways.
-All apprentices receive both a copy of The Apprentice School's honor pledge and academic ethics guidelines during orientation the first week of school.
+All students receive both a copy of The Apprentice School's honor pledge and academic ethics guidelines during orientation.
 Any breach of the honor pledge is considered a violation of the company's Yard Regulation #10 Falsification of Company Records.
 "Providing false or misleading information to the company" is expressly prohibited and will subject the offending employee to discharge or other discipline.
 The Apprentice School implements multiple deterrents to ensure the quality of distance education.
-Assessments generated from Moodle's question banks can be designed so that questions are randomized and shuffled throughout the apprentices' assessment.
-To maintain academic integrity for online assessments, apprentices are required to install Respondus Lockdown Browser on their laptops.
-Instructors also monitor apprentices' logs in Moodle for indications of academic dishonesty.
-Moreover, instructors conduct open book/open note tests in classes in which this form of testing supports the overall learning outcomes (e.g. Physical Science I and II); this is the same practice for face-to-face courses.
+Assessments generated from Moodle's question banks can be designed so that questions are randomized and shuffled throughout the students' assessment.
+To maintain academic integrity for online assessments, students are required to install Respondus Lockdown Browser on their laptops and/or complete assessments in either an inperson or online proctored environment.
+Instructors also monitor students' logs in Moodle for indications of academic dishonesty.
+Moreover instructors permit students to use a note card on assessments in classes in which this form of testing supports the overall learning outcomes (e.g. Physical Science I and II); this is the same practice for face-to-face courses.
 In this way, The Apprentice School can discourage academic dishonesty.
-The school also currently is evaluating software to enhance monitoring of online assessments.

-Should an instructor have evidence of apparent cheating by an apprentice on an assignment, test, retest, or other classroom evaluation instrument, the incident will be addressed.
+Should an instructor have evidence of apparent cheating by a student on an assignment, test, retest, or other classroom evaluation instrument, the incident will be addressed.
 The instructor will document the suspected cheating incident in an email which will contain the details of the incident.
-The email will be sent to the manager, Academics; manager, Craft Training; and the cognizant manager, Product Training.
-The cognizant manager, Product Training will refer the matter to the cognizant Supervisor of Employee Relations or Human Resources Representatives, who will investigate the incident, determine if cheating has occurred, and recommend disciplinary action, if appropriate.
-If it is determined that cheating occurred then the apprentice will receive an 'F' for the course letter grade and a 'O' for the course numeric grade.
+The email will be sent to management for the incident to be investigated to determine if cheating has occurred.
+If it is determined that cheating occurred, then the student will receive an 'F' for the course letter grade and a '0' for the course numeric grade.